 We are a clinical-stage pharmaceutical company focused on the development of innovative and differentiated prescription therapeutics for the treatment of debilitating skin diseases.
 Our pipeline consists of potential novel therapeutics for hyperhidrosis and other prevalent dermatological conditions.
-Our executive management team and board of directors bring extensive experience in product development and global commercialization, having served in leadership roles at large global pharmaceutical companies and biotechs that have developed and/or launched successful products, including several that were first-in-class and/or achieved iconic status, such as Cialis®, Taltz®, Gemzar®, Prozac®, Cymbalta® and Juvederm®.
+Our executive management team and board of directors bring extensive experience in product development and global commercialization, having served in leadership roles at large global pharmaceutical companies and biotechs that have developed and/or launched successful products, including several that were first-in-class and/or achieved iconic status, such as Cialis[®], Taltz[®], Gemzar[®], Prozac[®], Cymbalta[®] and Juvederm[®].

-Our pivotal Phase 3-ready clinical-stage product candidate, sofpironium bromide, is a proprietary new molecular entity.
+Our pivotal Phase 3 clinical-stage product candidate, sofpironium bromide, is a proprietary new chemical entity.
 It belongs to a class of medications called anticholinergics.
 Anticholinergics block the action of acetylcholine, a chemical that transmits signals within the nervous system that are responsible for a range of bodily functions, including activation of the sweat glands.
 Sofpironium bromide was retrometabolically designed.
 Retrometabolic drugs are designed to exert their action topically and are potentially rapidly metabolized once absorbed into the blood.
 This proposed mechanism of action may allow for highly effective doses to be used while limiting systemic side effects.
 We intend to develop sofpironium bromide as a potential best-in-class, self-administered, once daily, topical therapy for the treatment of primary axillary hyperhidrosis.

 Hyperhidrosis is a life-altering condition of sweating beyond what is physiologically required to maintain normal thermal regulation.
-It is believed to be caused by an overactive cholinergic response of the sweat glands and affects an estimated 15.3 million, or 4.8%, of the U.S. population.
-According to a 2016 update on the prevalence and severity of hyperhidrosis in the United States by Doolittle et al., axillary (underarm) hyperhidrosis, which is the targeted first potential indication for sofpironium bromide, is the most common occurrence of hyperhidrosis, affecting approximately 65% of patients in the United States or an estimated 10 million individuals.
+It is believed to be caused by an overactive cholinergic response of the sweat glands and affects an estimated 15.3 million, or 4.8%, of the population of the U.S. According to a 2016 update on the prevalence and severity of hyperhidrosis in the U.S. by Doolittle et al., axillary (underarm) hyperhidrosis, which is the targeted first potential indication for sofpironium bromide, is the most common occurrence of hyperhidrosis, affecting approximately 65% of patients in the U.S. or an estimated 10 million individuals.

-We and our development partner in Asia, Kaken Pharmaceutical Co., Ltd., ("Kaken"), have conducted 19 clinical trials of sofpironium bromide gel that encompass over 1,300 subjects in the United States and Japan.
+We and our development partner in Asia, Kaken Pharmaceutical Co., Ltd., ("Kaken"), have conducted multiple clinical trials of sofpironium bromide gel that encompass over 1,300 subjects in the U.S. and Japan.
 These trials evaluated the potential safety, tolerability, pharmacokinetics (PK), and efficacy of sofpironium bromide gel in adult and pediatric primary axillary hyperhidrosis patients and healthy adult subjects.
 Under our License, Development and Commercialization Agreement with Kaken, dated March 31, 2015 (as amended, the "Kaken Agreement"), in exchange for paying us an upfront, nonrefundable payment, we granted Kaken the exclusive right to develop, manufacture and commercialize sofpironium bromide in Japan and certain other Asian countries.
-In March 2019, Kaken completed a Phase 3 trial in patients with primary axillary hyperhidrosis in Japan, achieving statistical significance (p<0.05) on all primary and secondary endpoints.
+In March 2019, Kaken completed a Phase 3 trial in patients with primary axillary hyperhidrosis in Japan, achieving statistical significance (p<0.05) on all primary and secondary endpoints, upon which Kaken filed for, and in September 2020 received, regulatory approval to manufacture and market in Japan sofpironium bromide gel, 5% under the brand name ECCLOCK[®] for the treatment of primary axillary (underarm) hyperhidrosis.

-Based on the positive results in the clinical trials for sofpironium bromide globally to date, we intend to initiate two pivotal Phase 3 clinical trials in up to 350 subjects per trial with primary axillary hyperhidrosis in the United States.
-Assuming the results of the Phase 3 clinical trials are favorable, we plan thereafter to submit a new drug application ("NDA") to the U.S. Food and Drug Administration (the "FDA"), for the treatment of primary axillary hyperhidrosis by sofpironium bromide.
+Based on the positive results in the clinical trials for sofpironium bromide globally to date, our planned program for sofpironium bromide includes two pivotal Phase 3 clinical trials in up to 350 subjects per trial with primary axillary hyperhidrosis in the U.S. Assuming the results of the Phase 3 clinical trials are favorable, we plan thereafter to submit a new drug application ("NDA") to the U.S. Food and Drug Administration (the "FDA"), for the treatment of primary axillary hyperhidrosis by sofpironium bromide.